digital-asset/docs.daml.com/docs/2.9.0/docs/app-dev/app-arch.rst

 In the recommended architecture, the Daml model determines the DAR files that underpin both the front end and back end.
 The front end includes user code such as a React Web Frontend, Daml React libraries or other integration libraries, and generated code from the DAR files (TypeScript).
 A client service can access the Daml application backend instead of a GUI frontend with no change to the rest of the architecture.

 From the client point of view, the Daml application backend consists of the JSON API and a participant node.
-The backend uses a Canton synchronizer (not shown) to distribute changes to the ledger made by the application, as well as changes made by other applications, to all synchronizer-connected participants.
+The backend uses a Canton sync domain (not shown) to distribute changes to the ledger made by the application, as well as changes made by other applications, to all sync domain-connected participants.

 Integrations with a Daml application are done via Java bindings, while automation can be done with Daml Script and/or Daml Triggers.
 Daml Scripts allows you to write automations that can be triggered by any off-ledger condition, such as the availability of a file in a folder or a message coming from a broker or a user interacting with the system directly.
 Daml Triggers allow a similar approach but are triggered by on-ledger events, such as the creation of a contract.